History of Colonia Roma: History

 By the 1950s, the colonia began to attract lower-class residents due to the low rents.
 Longtime residents complained about the influx of Arabs, Jews and Mexicans from southern states such as Campeche, Chiapas and Tabasco into the neighborhood.
 Some areas became dangerous at night.
 La Romita, due to its socioeconomic segregation was considered very dangerous with organized gang activity by the 1950s.
 Vagabonds and gang activity in the Plaza Rio de Janeiro area was also a problem by the end of this decade.

 In the 1960s, older residences began to give way to newer commercial buildings, especially in the northern part of the colonia.
-Businesses such as General de Gas, Woolworth's, the Mexican Red Cross and Telefonos de Mexico (Telmex) established centers here.
+Businesses such as General de Gas, Woolworth, the Mexican Red Cross and Telefonos de Mexico (Telmex) established centers here.
 By the end of the decade, most of the north, especially along Avenida Chapultepec, was redefined as commercial space.
 The newer, taller and heavier buildings not only began to change the character of the colonia, they affected the ground around them, causing damage to the older mansions that neighbored them.

 Serious decline began in the 1970s.
 More wealthy families moved out as more office buildings were constructed, and Carlos Hank Gonzalez’s "eje" road system, made the colonia less isolated from the rest of the city and less exclusive.
 Men's clubs and prostitution began to appear.
 The commercial development either destroyed or radically modified the mansions of the early 20th century.
 One reason for this was that there was little in the way of urban planning or zoning regulations either in this colonia or neighboring ones, so many older homes were either converted into offices and businesses or razed completely to make way for office and apartment buildings.

 Fuente de Cibeles, replica of the fountain located in the Plaza de Cibeles of Madrid.
 Gifted to the city in 1980 as a token of friendship between the cities.